awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

 1. To change information about the build environment, in **Environment**, choose **Edit**\.
 Make changes appropriate for the build environment type \(for example, **Environment image**, **Operating system**, **Runtime**, **Runtime version**, **Custom image**, **Other location**, **Amazon ECR repository**, or **Amazon ECR image**\)\.

 1. If you plan to use this build project to build Docker images and the specified build environment is not provided by CodeBuild with Docker support, select **Privileged**\.
 Otherwise, all associated builds that attempt to interact with the Docker daemon fail\.
 You must also start the Docker daemon so that your builds can interact with it as needed\.
-You can do this by by running the following build commands to initialize the Docker daemon in the `install` phase of your build spec\. \(Do not run the following build commands if the specified build environment image is provided by CodeBuild with Docker support\.\)
+You can do this by by running the following build commands to initialize the Docker daemon in the `install` phase of your buildspec file\. \(Do not run the following build commands if the specified build environment image is provided by CodeBuild with Docker support\.\)
+**Note**
+By default, Docker containers do not allow access to any devices\.
+Privileged mode grants a build project's Docker container access to all devices\.
+For more information, see [Runtime Privilege and Linux Capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) on the Docker Docs website\.

    ```
    - nohup /usr/local/bin/dockerd --host=unix:///var/run/docker.sock --host=tcp://127.0.0.1:2375 --storage-driver=overlay&